 Doctors aren’t quite sure exactly why some patients develop piriformis syndrome.
 It’s thought that some patients may develop it because the muscle, hip, or sacroiliac joint becomes irritated.
 The irritation can cause a major muscle spasm, which may cause this condition.
 Other possible causes may include:

 Patients should temporarily cease doing the physical activity that causes pain.
-A physical therapist can lead patients through a series of gentle stretches and exercises intended to rehabilitate the muscle.
+Chiropractors in The Woodlands can lead patients through a series of gentle stretches and exercises intended to rehabilitate the muscle.
 Over-the-counter pain relievers and nonsteroidal anti-inflammatory drugs (NSAIDs) may be appropriate for sciatica treatment.
 Some patients find significant relief with ice packs, while others think it feels better to alternate ice and heat therapy.
 If these treatments aren’t enough to relieve pain, patients may benefit from a corticosteroid injection.
 This injection can support progress in physical therapy, as it will relieve pain and reduce swelling.

 Monday: 8:00am – 6:00pm